Spider-Man: Brand New Day Reveals Official Logos for Its 4 Villains

 Marvel Studios

-Mac Gargan's return in Spider-Man: Brand New Day as Scorpion is one of the most significant comebacks in the MCU, especially after the unresolved cliffhanger at the end of Spider-Man: Homecoming.
-Scorpion's official logo featured a stylized black Scorpion that evokes a menacing vibe.
+Mac Gargan's return in Spider-Man: Brand New Day as Scorpion is a significant comeback in the MCU after the unresolved cliffhanger at the end of Spider-Man: Homecoming.
+Scorpion's official logo features a stylized black Scorpion that evokes a menacing vibe.

 Scorpion's logo.